WokLibCodeClub/Hangman/step04-ending_the_game/STEP4.md

 ## Get rid of the line that gives away the mystery word

-Finally, before you let your friends have a go at your new game, you should locate the line of code which displays the mystery word.
-Either delete this line, or add a ```#``` character at the beginning to turn it into a comment so that Python will ignore this line and not print the mystery word before it's been guessed.
+Finally, before you let your friends have a go at your new game, you should locate the *two* places where there is a line of code which displays the mystery word.
+Either delete these line, or add a ```#``` character at the beginning of each to turn them into comments so that Python will ignore these lines and not print the mystery word before it's been guessed.

 You have now coded Hangman!
 Well done.
 See if you can beat the computer in your own game.